Acquiring property in an unfamiliar location can be a daunting prospect when you’re not accustomed to the local market trends.

 In Malta, we’re lucky enough to boast a straightforward and hassle-free property acquisition process that safeguards the interests of both buyers and sellers,.
 This is refreshing when compared to the situation in some other nations where outbidding is an unfortunate reality.
 Moreover, our bilingual roots enable all legal documents to be provided in both Maltese and English and notaries can be hired to provide further guidance in relation to the legal aspect of the agreement.

 Rather than taking a risk and going at it solo, you’d be better off consulting a reputable specialist property agency.
-These experts can to provide you with all the assistance you require when searching for commercial space overseas.
-A quality real estate agency is responsible for offering a comprehensive service to both buyers and sellers, by ensuring that all parties are filled in on the latest industry movements in order to be able to take a sound decision regarding the purchase or sale of their corporate properties.
+These experts can provide you with all the assistance you require when searching for commercial space overseas.
+A quality real estate agent is responsible for offering a comprehensive service to both buyers and sellers, by ensuring that all parties are filled in on the latest industry movements in order to be able to make a sound decision regarding the purchase or sale of their corporate properties.
 We believe that this thorough and transparent approach is mandatory to provide the best service to our clients, along with the talent and resources at our disposal.

 The Property Acquisition Process and Expenses

 As soon as you’ve set your sights on the corporate property that best fits your business needs and requirements, the real estate agent should help you with price negotiations as well as any other specific requirements.
 These need to be agreed upon by both you and the vendor.
 Once all details are ironed out, the time has come to sign the ‘Konvenju’ or Preliminary Agreement.
 For those not in the know, this is a binding agreement where both parties concede to finalise the transaction by a set date according to predetermined conditions.
 Once the Konvenju is signed, the buyer must pay a part-payment of 1% Stamp duty, of which the full 5% is due upon the signing of the final deed.
 A 10% deposit is also paid at this point in the procedure.